BL-CZY/dvida_oxide/README.md

-# The 4th gen of Dvida OS powered with rust and limine
+# The 4th gen of Dvida OS powered by rust and limine

 Hi there, this is a mini operating system that I am developing